Colin Maud

-Commodore Colin Douglas Maud, DSO & Bar, DSC & Bar (21 January 1903 – 22 April 1980) was a Royal Navy officer who during the Second World War commanded the destroyers Somali and Icarus and acted as beach master of Juno beach at the D-day landings.
+Commodore Colin Douglas Maud, DSO & Bar, DSC & Bar (21 January 1903 – 22 April 1980) was a Royal Navy officer who during the Second World War commanded the destroyers Somali and Icarus and acted as beach master of Juno Beach at the D-day landings.
 With a heavy black beard, he "possessed the outward appearance of a latter-day buccaneer and was endowed with exceptional boldness and tenacity to go with it".
-His blackthorn stick and dog Winnie provided an image when portrayed by Kenneth More in the film The Longest Day.
+His blackthorn shillelagh and bulldog Winston provided an image when portrayed by Kenneth More in the film The Longest Day.
 He was described as "one of the most popular officers in the British Navy".

 Early life and education

-Maud was born on 21 January 1903 and educated at Edgeborough school, Guildford and Britannia Royal Naval College.
+Maud was born on 21 January 1903, christened Colin Douglas Monkman Maud (according to inscription on his silver christening mug which he gave to his young son, Ruan Maud before the Second World War), and educated at Edgeborough school, Guildford and Britannia Royal Naval College.

 Royal Navy service

 Early career

 Maud became a midshipman on 15 January 1921 and was appointed to Iron Duke for 2 years.
 He was promoted to sub-lieutenant in 1924 and completed his Greenwich Lieutenants' course and submarine courses before joining the submarine H26 in 1925.
 He was promoted to lieutenant in 1925 and joined L25 in April 1927.
 From 1927 to 1931 he served in the destroyer Wallace and the submarine L21.
 He became the commanding officer of the submarine H49 in April 1932.
 He joined the W-class destroyer Woolston in 1932 and by October of the same year was second-in-command of the destroyer Achates.
 He was promoted to lieutenant commander in 1933.